The Bible says in Psalm 106:1-2, Praise ye

 him also at the waters of strife, so that it went ill with Moses for their

-sakes:[33] Because they provoked his spirit, so that he spake
+sakes:[33] Because they provoked his spirit, so that he spake unadvisedly with his lips.
+What happened at the waters of

-lifted up his hand, and with his rod he smote the rock twice: and the water
+with his rod he smote the rock twice: and the water came out abundantly, and

+the congregation drank, and their beasts also.[12]
 And the LORD spake unto Moses and Aaron, Because ye believed me not, to

 sanctify me in the eyes of the children of Israel, therefore ye shall not bring